 Security travel advice for Hong Kong

-The current travel safety advice for Hong Kong is to remain cautious due to the indication that ISIS may have interests within the country.
-There are no current travel advisories in place.
+The current travel advice for Hong Kong is to remain cautious due to the indication that ISIS may have interests within the country.

 Demonstrations are known to occur in Hong Kong, usually conducted in peaceful and orderly manner, pre-planned with prior warning.
 Visitors are advised to stay well clear of public gatherings and not take any part in demonstrations.